ssanj/zat/README.md

 zat process --ignore '^folderX/.*' --ignore '^never.txt' ....
 ```

+Ignored files will not be processed and copied over to the target directory.

 ### Example templates

 | Template | Description |
 | ----- | ---------- |
 | [Sublime Text Plugin Template](https://github.com/ssanj/st-plugin-zat) | Simple Sublime Text Plugin template |

+Also have a look at the [example tests](https://github.com/ssanj/zat/tree/main/tests/examples) for some sample Zat repositories.